andreyvit/json-diff/README.md

         <second.json>         New file

         General options:
         -v, --verbose           Output progress info
         -C, --[no-]color        Colored output
-        -j, --raw-json        Display raw JSON encoding of the diff -f, --full            Include the equal sections of the document, not just the deltas -s, --sort            Sort primitive values in arrays before comparing -k, --keys-only       Compare only the keys, ignore the differences in values -h, --help            Display this usage information
+        -j, --raw-json          Display raw JSON encoding of the diff -f, --full              Include the equal sections of the document, not just the deltas -o, --output-keys KEYS  Always print this comma separated keys, with their value, if they are part of an object with any diff.
+        -s, --sort              Sort primitive values in arrays before comparing -k, --keys-only         Compare only the keys, ignore the differences in values -h, --help              Display this usage information

 In javascript (ES5):